 63 Hyde St, Adelaide

-I don’t know about you but if I pass a charming fireplace, I don’t usually question whether there is a secret bar behind it.
-Open only on Friday and Saturday nights, surely this is Adelaide’s most elusive, sneaky bars.
+When we walk past a charming fireplace, we don't usually question whether there is a secret bar behind it.
+Open only on Friday and Saturday nights, surely this is Adelaide’s most elusive, sneaky bar.
 A modern speakeasy, sound tracked by their resident pianist, only a select few are lucky enough to know exactly where to go and how to get in.
 A true secret of Adelaide.

 19-137 Lindes Lane